We may earn a commission when you buy through links in our articles. Learn more.

 Street Fighter 6 DLC characters

-In the Street Fighter 6 Showcase that took place on April 20, Capcom announced the Year 1 Character Pass which contains one new character and three returning ones.
-If you paid attention to the character leak last year, you might remember seeing these same characters appear.
+In the Street Fighter 6 Showcase that took place on April 20, 2023, Capcom announced the Year 1 Character Pass which contains one new character and three returning ones.
+If you paid attention to the character leak last year, you might recognize a few of these fighters.

 Here are the Year 1 Character Pass Street Fighter 6 DLC fighters: